-To ease the weight of deciding which live podcast show to attend, Noah developed four ways to pay: Attendees can purchase tickets à la carte (per show) or in six- or 10-show packs, or select a VIP wristband for access to every show.
-VIP wristband holders will also get free merchandise, meet-and-greets with select podcasters and access to exclusive, invite-only dinners.
+To ease the weight of deciding which live podcast show to attend, Noah developed four ways to pay: Attendees could purchase tickets à la carte (per show) or in six- or 10-show packs, or select a VIP wristband for access to every show.
+(VIP wristbands also included a giftbag, a meet-and-greet with select podcasters and access to invite-only dinners.)

 For those who have never attended a live podcast taping, Noah says it’s “very much like standup comedy, or even a Ted Talk.
 Sit down, engage as an audience member and soak in the hour.”
 For those who have never even listened to a podcast before, she recommends the lineup at Revolution Hall.
 “Those are the larger-scale podcasts, the award-winners — these are well-known people that tour quite a lot.”

-The festival’s lineup includes lauded shows like James Beard Award-nominated podcast The Sporkful, which will be hosted at the Evergreen and will feature an interview with local designer Aaron Draplin.
-(Both the Sporkful and Food For Thot are nominees for the inaugural 2019 iHeartRadio Podcast Awards in the categories of Best Multicultural Podcast and Best Food Podcast, respectively.)
+The festival’s inaugural lineup included lauded shows like James Beard Award-nominated podcast The Sporkful, which was hosted at the Evergreen and featured an interview with local designer Aaron Draplin.
+(Both the Sporkful and Food For Thot were nominated for the inaugural 2019 iHeartRadio Podcast Awards in the categories of Best Multicultural Podcast and Best Food Podcast, respectively.)

-The 2019 Listen Up Festival will provide a perfect blend of professional podcasters and Portland locale, but Noah doesn’t want it to end there.
+While the first Listen Up Festival was a success, Noah doesn’t want it to end there.
 “I hope this [is] a long-running, large event,” she says.
 “We hope to just keep growing it.
 There truly are podcasts about everything in the world right now; our goal is to keep telling the stories of what people are doing in Portland and sharing our city.”